Inter-Services Intelligence: India

 Indian intelligence agencies have claimed they have proof of ISI involvement with the Naxalites.
+ISI is also reportedly engaged in supporting Khalistani Separatism in India.
 A classified report accessed by the Indian newspaper Asian Age said "the ISI in particular wants Naxals to cause large-scale damage to infrastructure projects and industrial units operating in the interior parts of the country where ISI's own terror network is non-existent".